Rock Harlequin

 Natural Habitat

-Native to rocky outcrops, forest clearings, and alpine zones
+native to rocky outcrops, forest clearings, and alpine zones in the Northeastern and Northwestern USA, as well as across Canada and Alaska

 Other Names